Radar Keys For Disabled Toilets: How To Get One - Surewise

 About Surewise

 We provide mobility scooter insurance starting from just £3.80 per month, covering theft, vandalism, accidental damage, and more.
-Our comprehensive protection covers both new and second-hand scooters, and includes 24/7 recovery assistance and puncture care.
+Our comprehensive protection covers both new and second-hand scooters and includes 24/7 recovery assistance and puncture care.

 We cover multiple drivers, with no excess or hidden fees on our policies.
 What’s more, our policies are underwritten by The Salvation Army General Insurance Corporation Ltd (Sagic).
-Sagic are owned by The Salvation Army and support the diverse work of the renowned global charity.
+Sagic are owned by The Salvation Army and supports the diverse work of the renowned global charity.
 This means when you buy a policy, you will help fund vital community projects across the UK.